jnozzi/cocoadev.com/markdown/AppWindowBehaviour.md

 }
 @end

-In the preceding code, theWindow is an General/IBOutlet that's hooked up to the window in question.
-It's expected that an instance of General/WindowDelegate is created in the nib file, and that it is the delegate of both the app (i.e. File's Owner in the General/MainMenu.nib of a plain Cocoa app) and whatever window you want to appear when the app is reopened.
+In the preceding code, theWindow is an IBOutlet that's hooked up to the window in question.
+It's expected that an instance of WindowDelegate is created in the nib file, and that it is the delegate of both the app (i.e. File's Owner in the MainMenu.nib of a plain Cocoa app) and whatever window you want to appear when the app is reopened.

 Again, the idea here is to keep the window around rather than actually closing it when the user clicks the close button.
 But that's just one way to do it... another approach would be to allow the window to close, and then reload the window from its nib again when the user reopens the app.
 -CS